canonical/ubuntu-pro-docs/services-overview.rst

   $ pro security-status --esm-infra

-For further information on accessing ESM, refer to `how to enable ESM infra and apps using the Ubuntu Pro client <https://canonical-ubuntu-pro--20.com.readthedocs.build/en/20/pro-client/enable_esm_infra/>`_.
+For further information on accessing ESM, refer to :ref:`how to enable ESM infra and apps using the Ubuntu Pro client <manage-esm>`

 The expected security maintenance dates for Ubuntu LTS releases since 14.04 LTS, including ESM periods: